Forgot about this old blog that I started back in 2007 - suprised it's all still here - anyway I thought I'd post this to keep it "Live"

 May Fayre crooks rip off the poor

-at Eltham Well Hall yesterday.
+Went to the May Fayre at Eltham Well Hall yesterday.
 A few of my Folkmob friends were performing, so I brought Lucien with me.
 What could be a great local event is spoilt by money grabbing scumbags who were out to make a quick buck at our expense.
 The first one I encountered was charging £2 a go on some crap bouncy castle. the woman in front of me handed £8 to this bloke and her 4 little kids went on this piece of rubbish for what must have been 30 seconds before they got fed up and jumped off.
 I paid him £2 thinking that this would be for a long go on the piece of inflated plastic.
 "5 minutes only" said the scum.
 Give me my money back you thieving bag of crap! said I, and count yourself lucky that my grandson is with me, or I would have punched you on your criminal type hooter!

 Then I was charged £1,50 for a crappy little doughnut - you know those little ones with icing sugar on that cost about 20p in Sainsbury!
 Then £2 for a little bottle of fruit Shoot, these are 8 for £2 in Sainsbury